A Brief Guide to

 To check what equipment is approved for use within the smoke control zone and what fuel is allowed click here and which appliances are exempt click here.

-If you do decide to use an open fireplace or a stove (log-burner), make sure that the room in which it is situated is well ventilated, the chimney/flue is swept regularly (twice per year) and if you’re using a stove (log-burner), that it is serviced in-line with the manufacturer guidance.
+If you do decide to use an open fireplace or a stove (log-burner), make sure that the room in which it is situated is well ventilated, the chimney/flue is swept regularly (twice per year).
+If you’re using a stove (log-burner), then ensure that it is serviced in-line with the manufacturer guidance.

 If you do decide to burn wood, make sure you follow DEFRA guidance.
-Make sure logs are ‘seasoned’ and thoroughly dried.
+The logs should be ‘seasoned’ and thoroughly dried.
 Never burn waste wood that has been treated in any way (i.e. varnished, painted, etc.) and never burn any other rubbish.

 Try to think about when and why you are burning wood and minimise this where possible.
 The less wood you burn, the lower the cost and fewer emissions are released into the local air.